OC MEMORIAL FUNDS

 Kent was a Cub Scout and played the position of catcher on the Little League baseball team.
 Kent's grandparents, Wesley and Beth Woodward, donated a gift of land to the NLOC in his memory.
 Given Kent's love of baseball, memorial donations made in his memory were used to build a Little League field on the land now known as Woodward Park.

-Ken'ts memorial fund has been used for various needs of the NLOC over the years and continues to grow from the continued support of his family and friends.
+Kent's Memorial Fund has been used for various needs of the OC over the years and continues to grow from the continued support of his family and friends.

 Bub Morgan Memorial Fund